sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/secure-sensu.md

 ## Secure etcd peer communication

+{{% notice warning %}}
+**WARNING**: You must update the default configuration for Sensu's embedded etcd with an explicit, non-default configuration to secure etcd communication in transit.
+If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.
+{{% /notice %}}

 You can secure etcd peer communication via the configuration at `/etc/sensu/backend.yml`.
 Here are the parameters you'll need to configure: